pellegrino/ansible-concourse/README.md

 - `concourse_worker_launcher_path`: Optional.
 The path to the script that launches the Concourse worker process.
 - `concourse_worker_land_path`: Optional.
 The path to the script that lands a worker.
 - `concourse_worker_retire_path`: Optional.
 The path to the script that retires a worker.
+- `concourse_worker_runtime`: Optional.
+Default: "containerd".
+Can be set to either garden or containerd
 - `concourse_worker_binary_mode`: Optional.
 The file mode of the worker launcher, land, and retire scripts.
 - `concourse_worker_land_on_stop`: Optional.
 Default: "no".
 Run `concourse land-worker` upon stopping the service.
 - `concourse_worker_retire_on_stop`: Optional.
 Default: "yes".
 Run `concourse retire-worker` upon stopping the service.